niaanderson-po/Rewriting-the-Code-Rising-Star/README.md

-# Neetcode Blind 75 – RTC Rising Star Edition
+# Neetcode Blind 75 – RTC Rising Star

 This repository contains my personal solutions, notes, and strategies for the [Neetcode Blind 75](https://neetcode.io/practice) data structure and algorithm problems, completed as part of the **Rewriting the Code (RTC) Rising Star Program**.